 Lovaza® (omega-3-acid ethyl esters) is a prescription omega-3 fish oil medication.
 It is approved for the treatment of very high triglycerides (defined as 500 mg/dL or higher).

-Lovaza is manufactured by GlaxoSmithKline.
-Currently, no generic versions are available in the United States.
+Brand-name Lovaza is manufactured by GlaxoSmithKline.
+It is also available in generic form.

 For example, it's important to note that the cheaper supplements almost always have a low concentration of EPA and DHA, regardless of the strength on the label.
-This can be misleading; it may take numerous 1000 mg supplement capsules to have the same amount of EPA and DHA as a single Lovaza 1000 mg capsule.
+This can be misleading; it may take numerous 1000-mg supplement capsules to get the same amount of EPA and DHA as a single Lovaza 1000 mg capsule.

 When this is taken into consideration, much of the cost advantage of the inexpensive supplements is lost.

-Additionally, many prescription insurance plans cover Lovaza; virtually none cover non-prescription dietary supplements.
+In addition, many prescription insurance plans cover Lovaza; virtually none cover nonprescription dietary supplements.